Pinggy-io/pinggy_website/content/blog/err_cert_authority_invalid_error.md

 The organisation in charge of providing SSL/TLS certificates is known as the certificate authority (CA).
 A certificate must be issued by a reputable CA in order to be accepted as legitimate.
 Your browser will mark a website as possibly unsafe if it utilises a certificate that is self-signed or comes from an unreliable source.
 This is a typical problem with internal company systems or tiny websites.

 #### 2. Expired or Revoked Certificate
 Like most certificates, SSL/TLS certificates have an expiration date.
-If the website’s owner does not pay for the renewal of the certificate on time then browser will not accept it anymore.
-Likewise, if the certificate is compromised or misused, the CA revokes it, and this will cause this error.
+If the website’s owner does not renew the certificate on time, the browser will not accept it anymore.
+Similarly, if the certificate is compromised or misused, the Certificate Authority (CA) revokes it, causing this error.
+Additionally, an incorrect system date or time on your device can lead the browser to believe the certificate has expired.
+Ensure the date and time are accurate in such cases

 #### 3. Mismatched Certificate Details
-It holds certain information; one of which is the domain name that the SSL certificate is issued to.
-If for instance the URL of the site is , but the certificate is issued for , then the browser will show the error message to inform the user of the mismatch.
+An SSL/TLS certificate holds certain information, one of which is the domain name it is issued to.
+For example, if the URL of the site is `www.moksh.com`, but the certificate is issued for `moksh.com` (or vice versa), the browser will display an error message to inform the user of the mismatch.
+This is a security measure to ensure that the certificate corresponds exactly to the domain being

 #### 4. Outdated Browser
 Browsers depend on the presence of the latest libraries for identity of trusted CA and encryption algorithms.
 This error can also occur if your browser is out of date: it could be that the browser is not equipped to validate newer forms of certificates.